coq/ceps/text/000-prop-untangle.md

 to the old Coq.
 The translation is nearly the identity function, except it translates `ISet` to `Set`.

 ### Does the change preserve the soundness of the extraction mechanism?
-I believe that Pierre Letouzey's proofs works almost as it is, except that now maximal subterms of sort `Prop` or `ISet` are erased.
+I believe that Pierre Letouzey's proof works almost as it is, except that now maximal subterms of sort `Prop` or `ISet` are erased.

 # Drawbacks